Monday, December 25, 2023

 He expounds on “An Aramean tried to destroy my father, etc.” until he concludes the entire section (Pesahim 10:4).

-The core text of the Passover Haggadah, an exposition of four verses in Deuteronomy (26:5-8), is a midrashic tour de force that places the rabbinic method of biblical interpretation on full display.
+The core text of the Passover Haggadah is an exposition of four verses in Deuteronomy (26:5-8).
+It is a midrashic tour de force that places the rabbinic method of biblical interpretation on full display.
 With their well-honed sensitivity to biblical expression, the rabbis draw out a narrative of the exodus from a terse chronology in a completely unrelated context.
-While we may accept the overall thrust of the Haggadah's interpretative style, we must also admit that some of its hermeneutical leaps are so fanciful as to test the very limits of midrash.
+Anyone familiar with the Haggadah will acknowledge that some of its derashot stretch the words of the Deuteronomy passage in unexpected directions.
+While we may accept the overall thrust of the Haggadah's interpretative style, we must also admit that some of these hermeneutical leaps are so fanciful as to test the very limits of midrash.

 The Haggadah certainly has little interest in the plain meaning of Scripture ("peshat").
 The word "Haggadah" itself is an alternative form of "Aggadah," a method largely unconstrained by literal or contextual meaning (though subject to its own logic).